Thursday, June 06, 2024

 As a kid, I found the story fascinating.
 As a pseudo-adult, I look back on it and the story it told fondly.
 Peanuts creator Charles M. "Sparky" Schulz -- himself a U.S. veteran of WWII -- came up with the idea for the story in 1981, which would immediately follow the events of the 1980 Peanuts special Bon Voyage, Charlie Brown (and Don't Come Back!!) continuing the adventures of that blockhead, Charlie Brown, Linus, Peppermint Patty, Marcie, Snoopy and Woodstock as they traveled in northern France.

-The story was written by Schulz, produced by Lee Mendelson and directed by long-time Peanuts director Bill Melendez.
-The music for the special was composed by Judy Munsen.
+The story was written by Schulz, produced by the late Lee Mendelson (1933-2019) and directed by long-time Peanuts director Jose "Bill" Melendez (1916-2018) The music for the special was composed by Judy Munsen.

 The story begins with Charlie Brown back home placing photos from his trip to France in a photo album.
 Sally, his younger sister, joins him asking how the trip went, leading into the story being told in the form of a flashback.